zenecture/neuroflow/README.md

 // result: Vector(0.980237270455592)
 ```

-The resulting vector has dimension = 1, as specified for our output layer.
+The resulting vector has dimension = 1, as specified for the XOR-example.

 # IO